phdenzel/licht/README.md

     			Update for the color temperature value [0-65535] -u <json-string>, --update <json-string>
     			Update body for the PUT request
-      -c <path>, --config <path>
+      --register            Authenticate licht and receive a username from bridge -c <path>, --config <path>
     			Path to the config file
       --section <section>   Section in the yaml file to be parsed